ropensci/nasapower/inst/paper/paper.md

 a _tibble_ [@Mueller2018].
 Two other functions provide functionality to generate weather input files for agricultural modelling.
-The `create_met` function is essentially a wrapper for the `get_power` function coupled with the `prepareMet` function from _APSIM_ [@Fainges2017] to simplify the process of querying the data and creating .met files for use in Agricultural Production Systems sIMulator (APSIM) modelling work.
+The `create_met` function is essentially a wrapper for the `get_power` function coupled with the `prepareMet` and `writeMet` functions from _APSIM_ [@Fainges2017] to simplify the process of querying the data and creating .met files for use in Agricultural Production Systems sIMulator (APSIM) modelling work.
 While the `create_icasa` function generates and locally saves a text file in ICASA format for use in the DSSAT model [@Jones2003; @Hoogenboom2017].
-Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@Hijmans2017] and a special use-case for obtaining solar radiation values and generating a .met file using the _APSIM_ to use in the APSIM modelling framework.
+Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@Hijmans2017].

 Integrating this data retrieval and formatting in R will streamline processes with models such as APSIM [@Keating2003], DSSAT